Broadcast Date: Thursday, July 29, 2021 from 12:00 pm to 1:00 pm (ET)

 Cryptocurrency is currently gaining popularity around the world as it builds better investment opportunities for several business sectors including the financial and banking industry.
-However, along with its soaring prominence, issues such as insolvency, crypto-asset incorporation failures, valuation claim risks, and digital asset restructuring challenges also emerge, further implicating the current bankruptcy landscape.
+However, along with its soaring prominence, issues such as insolvency, crypto-backed finance, valuation claim risks, and digital asset restructuring challenges also emerge.

-In this LIVE Webcast, a panel of thought leaders assembled by The Knowledge Group will help related practitioners and professionals plan their way through the recent trends and developments in bankruptcy and cryptocurrency.
+In this CLE program, bankruptcy and restructuring lawyers David A. Mawhinney (Bowditch & Dewey LLP) and James Sullivan (Windels Marx Lane & Mittendorf, LLP) will help related practitioners and professionals plan their way through the recent trends and developments in bankruptcy and cryptocurrency.
 Speakers, among other things, will also offer helpful insights in carefully managing legal issues and challenges.

-DAVID A. MAWHINNEY is an associate at Bowditch & Dewey LLP in Framingham, where he advises clients in all manner of commercial disputes, restructuring, and insolvency.
+DAVID A. MAWHINNEY is an attorney at Bowditch & Dewey LLP in Framingham, MA, where he advises clients in commercial disputes, restructuring, and insolvency.
 He began his career clerking for the Hon.
 Frank J. Bailey of the U.S. Bankruptcy Court for the District of Massachusetts.
 From 2013 to 2020, he was an associate in the restructuring and insolvency group at K&L Gates LLP in Boston.
 In 2019, Mr. Mawhinney was appointed by the United States Trustee’s Office to serve as a Subchapter V Trustee for Region One.
-Mr. Mawhinney has been recognized by Chambers USA as a leading lawyer in Massachusetts for Bankruptcy and Restructuring in 2020 and 2021.
+In 2020 and 2021, Mr. Mawhinney was recognized by Chambers USA as a leading lawyer in Massachusetts for Bankruptcy and Restructuring.
 He is the current Chair of the National Association of Bankruptcy Trustees’ Committee of Subchapter V, and a member of the Boston Bar Association.
 He is a graduate of Boston College and Boston College Law School.

 James M. Sullivan, Partner Windels Marx Lane & Mittendorf, LLP